zborkala/netfimno/README.md

  ## All you need is

-  * Add the following permission in your AndroidManifest.xml
+  * Add the following permissions in your AndroidManifest.xml
 ```
     <uses-permission android:name="android.permission.INTERNET" />
     <uses-permission android:name="android.permission.DOWNLOAD_WITHOUT_NOTIFICATION" />